 The Power of Compounding

-The power of compounding 1
+The Power of Compounding 1

 AT THE HEART of sound investment theory is a simple calculus known as the Power of Compounding.
 I know – it sounds like the punch line to a joke you might overhear at a CPA convention.
 But believe me, there’s nothing nerdy about it.